Crate Design and Performance

 Cost:

-There are two types of tickets for this short course, detailed below.
+There are three types of tickets for this short course, detailed below.
 All attendees will participate in 2.5 days of lectures, laboratory tours, and coursework.
 They will be served breakfast, be given lunch breaks, and have multiple daily snack breaks.
 All participants will receive a certificate of completion within two weeks of successfully finishing the course:

 Time & Location: